haraldng/omnipaxos-playground/README.md

 # OmniPaxos Playground
 An interactive dashboard for [OmniPaxos](https://omnipaxos.com/).
 OmniPaxos is a Rust library used for building highly-available distributed systems.
 Users can input operations and simulate network failures to get a visualization of the behavior of OmniPaxos.

+:tv: Check out the playground in action on [YouTube](https://youtu.be/Jq0M39MCnK4)!

 ## Requirements
 - [Docker Compose](https://docs.docker.com/compose/install/)